Career and Technical Education Pathways

 Technical Theater 2

 Students will concentrate on the major areas of theatre technology and production.
 Students will explore advanced set design and construction techniques, the creative process involved in translating a script into a visual design, and the essentials of developing costumes, props, lighting and sound designs.
 All students in the class will acquire behind-the-scenes stage experience through the production of 2-3 shows during the year.
-Students who complete the course can pass an operations test with the district and can become employed by the district to work in the Performing Arts Centers.
+Students who complete the course can pass an operations test with the district and can become in employed by the district to work in the Performing Arts Centers.

 Work Site Learning